Ron-Ldn/DotNetRefEdit/README.md

 The "Excel Thread" buttons launch a WinForm and a WPF window running in the Excel main thread.
 The "Separate Thread" buttons launch the same UIs in their own threads.

+When the UI is launched, it will subscribe to the "SheetSelectionChange" event and hook the WH_CALLWNDPROC messages.
+For more details on how to hook Windows messages, please refer to https://msdn.microsoft.com/en-us/library/windows/desktop/ms644959%28v=vs.85%29.aspx